InteractiveAdvertisingBureau/openrtb2.x/implementation.md

   }
 }
 ```
-note that <code>mm</code>:3 is retained in this example, because the match is built on top of an ID that was itself based on cross-domain authentication (e.g. via hashed email)
+note that <code>mm</code> value of 3 is retained in this example, because the match is built on top of an ID that was itself based on cross-domain authentication (e.g. via hashed email)

 #### 7.12.4.3 Derrived IDs Across Multiple Properties or Devices
 ##### Example 5: SSP matches their own ID to an email-based hash to provide a universal ID to the DSP in the buyeruid field (based on prior arrangement to put it in buyeruid)